 Agriculture Zone (~11 ha)• Comprises various types of fields and maintains an open field for commercial farming using eco-friendly or organic farming methods

-Visitor Zone (~5 ha)• Provides facilities including an outdoor classroom and bird hide to appreciate the wetland ecosystem in proximity
+Visitor Zone (~5 ha)• Provides facilities including a wetland square and birding hut to appreciate the wetland ecosystem in proximity

 • Offers a space for workshops and activities to enhance the public’s understanding of Long Valley’s significance